react-declarative/react-declarative-docs/docs/guides/async-data.md

----
-title: "Async Data Patterns in react-declarative"
+# Async Data Patterns in react-declarative
-description: "Async data patterns in react-declarative: load form data with handler, prevent duplicate calls with useSinglerunAction, queue actions, and track batch progress."
----

 React-declarative ships with a cohesive set of primitives for every async data pattern you will encounter: loading initial form data, preventing duplicate submissions, queuing actions in order, tracking batch progress, and fetching data inside hooks.
 Each primitive returns a `loading` and `error` state alongside the `execute` function, so you can drive loading indicators without managing that state yourself.